Calbabreaker/chat-box/README.md

 # Chat Box!

+NOTE: all this stuff is probaly old now.

 A little chat box I created to test stuff and for fun!

 Made in node using express and a buch of other stuff (full list in package.json dependencies).